dira-africa/dira-core/CONTRIBUTING.md

 - The OpenAPI 3.0 specification (`openapi.yaml`)
 - The public API documentation (used by insurer and bank partners)
-- The UNICEF reviewer guide (how to independently verify data on Midnight)
+- The reviewer guide (how to independently verify data on Midnight)
 - The impact reports (quarterly, published as PDFs)
 - Setup and deployment guides